Simon Taufel: International cricket

+International League T20 (ILT20): In January 2025, Taufel officiated the opening match of ILT20 Season 3 between Dubai Capitals and MI Emirates.
+He also served as a match referee throughout the tournament, alternating with Roshan Mahanama.

+International Masters League (IML): In February 2025, Taufel returned to the field as an umpire for the inaugural International Masters League, a T20 tournament featuring retired cricketing legends.
+He led the umpiring panel alongside Billy Bowden, with Gundappa Viswanath serving as the match referee.
+The league took place from February 22 to March 16, 2025, across Navi Mumbai, Vadodara, and Raipur.

 Accolades

 Taufel won the ICC Umpire of the Year for the first five years of its existence (2004–2008).
 His winning streak was broken in October 2009, when Aleem Dar of Pakistan won the ICC Umpire of the Year award.

 Taufel is the youngest person to have received the ICC's Bronze Bails Award for umpiring 100 ODIs.